 "Online application PhD Wood"

 Further information about the the admission ("Zulassungsordnung"), conditions of study ("Studienordnung") and examination regulations ("Prüfungsordnung") are available (Regulations for download).
 Only those regulations published by Georg-August-Universität Göttingen in its Official Bulletin (Official Announcements) are legally binding.

 The PhD-programme generally is tuition free.
 In Germany the universities are financed by the government.
 The semester fee is actually 336,95 Euro (reduced price in case of public financing 261,95 EUR).
 German health insurance is obligatory for all students.
-A special low-prize student insurance is being offered for all students of under 30 years of age.
-This insurance covers the costs of normal medical treatment in Germany (e.g.: TK or mawista).
-The monthly charge is approximately 37 Euro (mawista) or 54 Euro (TK).
-Rooms are available for about 130 - 250 Euro per month.
-(Application for hostels.)
-So including food, clothing etc. a student needs at least 750 Euro (1.000 US-Dollar) per month for the stay at Göttingen.
+This insurance covers the costs of normal medical treatment in Germany (e.g.: TK or mawista or Covomo).
+The monthly charge is approximately 40 to 60 Euro.
+Rooms are available for about 250 Euro per month.
+So including food, clothing etc. a student needs at least 900 Euro (1.200 US-Dollar) per month for the stay at Göttingen.

 |Funding Sources||General Remarks|